Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Graph-labelled trees, split and modular decompositions

 The modular decomposition of a graph is a well understood decomposition process (see~\cite{MR84} for a complete survey).
 However the purpose of this section is to show that the graph labelled-trees are also a natural tool to represent the modular decomposition.
 Thereby it provides a framework common to the split and the modular decomposition.

-\begin{definition} A \emph{module} of a graph $G$ is a set $M$ of vertices such that any vertex $x$ outside $M$ is either adjacent to all the vertices of $M$ ($M\subseteq N(x)$) or to none of them ($M\cap N(x)=\emptyset$). \end{definition}
+\begin{definition} A \emph{module} of a graph $G$ is a set $M$ of vertices such that every vertex $x$ outside $M$ is either adjacent to all the vertices of $M$ ($M\subseteq N(x)$) or to none of them ($M\cap N(x)=\emptyset$). \end{definition}

-Single vertex sets and the whole vertex set are the \emph{trivial} modules of $G=(V,E)$.
-A graph is \emph{degenerate} with respect to the modular decomposition, or \emph{$M$-degenerate} (to avoid confusion with the split decomposition), if any subset of vertices is a module.
+Singleton vertex sets and the whole vertex set are the \emph{trivial} modules of $G=(V,E)$.
+A graph is \emph{degenerate} with respect to the modular decomposition, or \emph{$M$-degenerate} (to avoid confusion with the split decomposition), if every subset of its vertices is a module.
 The $M$-degenerate graphs are cliques or stables (the graph with an empty edge set - or independent set).
 Intuitively, cliques and \emph{stables} play the same role with respect to the modular decomposition than cliques and stars with respect to the split decomposition.
 A graph is \emph{prime} with respect to the modular decomposition, or \emph{$M$-prime}, whenever all its modules are trivial.

 If $\mathcal{P}=\{M_1,\dots M_k\}$ is a partition of the vertex set of a graph $G$, the \emph{quotient graph} $G{/\mathcal{P}}$ is defined as the unique (up to isomorphism) subgraph induced by a subset $P\subset V$ such that for all $i$, $1\leqslant i\leqslant k$, $|P\cap M_i|=1$.
 Each vertex $x_i\in P\cap M_i$ is called the \emph{representative} of $M_i$, for $i$, $1\leqslant i\leqslant k$.